-The first sermon of the series that I am in right now has clearly established the "source" of this world and showed that there is a very decided "them" and "us" cleavage shown in the Bible between God and His children on one side, and the world on the other.
-We saw that the word cosmos, which is translated world in the King James Version, and I think most of the other versions as well, is used to indicate "mankind subject to the present order of things."
-Cosmos is seen in the Bible as evil, transient, worthless, and under the power of the evil one, and thus all; every single one of us in the church or out of the church, has lived, as Ephesians 2 and verse 2 says, “According to the course of this world.”
-Let's read that.
+The first sermon of the series that I am in right now has clearly established the "source" of this world and showed that there is a very decided them and us cleavage shown in the Bible between God and His children on one side, and the world on the other.
+We saw that the word cosmos, which is translated “world” in the King James Version (and I think most of the other versions as well), is used to indicate mankind subject to the present order of things.
+Cosmos is seen in the Bible as evil, transient, worthless, and under the power of the evil one; and thus all, every single one of us, in the church or out of the church, has lived, as Ephesians 2 and verse 2 says, “According to the course of this world.”
+Let us read that.

-At the beginning of this sermon we're going to take a look at this word course, because it is very interesting.
-It's translated from the Greek aion.
+At the beginning of this sermon we are going to take a look at this word “course,” because it is very interesting.
+It is translated from the Greek aion.
 Transliterated it is aion in English.
-The King James Version frequently translated this word world, just like cosmos, and so this phrase could literally be translated, “according to the world of this world.”
+The King James Version frequently translated this word “world,” just like cosmos, and so this phrase could literally be translated, “according to the world of this world.”
 Technically it would not be wrong to say it in that way.
-So neither world, which the older Bibles translate, or age, as the newer translations render that word, is wrong; however, in this particular case I believe that the King James Version has done the best job and translated it course.
+So neither “world,” which is how older Bibles translate it, or “age,” as the newer translations render that word, is wrong.
+However, in this particular case, I believe that the King James Version has done the best job and translated it “course.”

-Now a course is a path, or a way.
-It is a means, it is the act of moving from one point to another, and thus without even thinking about it, we say “race course.”
-We're right here near Laurel, Maryland, where there is a race course, and the horses go through an act of going through the starting gate to the finish line.
+Now a course is a path or a way.
+It is a means; it is the act of moving from one point to another, and thus without even thinking about it, we say “race course.”
+We are here near Laurel, Maryland, where there is a race course, and the horses go through an act of going through the starting gate to the finish line.
 They are running a course.
 We say “golf course.”
-A gold course goes from the first hole through the eighteenth, and you follow that.
-You're following a path, or a way.
+A golf course goes from the first hole through the eighteenth, and you follow that.
+You are following a path or a way.
 A “water course” is another way it is rendered.
 In addition to that, a course means an accustomed procedure, or a chosen manner of conducting one's self.
 You can also say, “This is the best course of action.”
 It also means an ordered process.

-There is a man whose name you may have run across if you do any researching at all in commentaries.
+There is a man whose name you may have run across, if you do any researching at all in commentaries.
 His name is Trench.
 This man is very highly regarded in the world of Biblical scholarship, and you can hardly read a commentary without this man being eventually quoted in regard to word definitions.
 I want you to listen to this man's definition of aion.
-It's a little bit long, so concentrate while I'm reading this to you.
-"Aion is all that floating mass of thoughts, opinions, maxims, speculations, hopes, impulses, aims, aspirations at any time current in the world which is impossible to see and accurately define, but which constitutes a most real and effective power, being our moral or immoral atmosphere which at every moment of our lives we inhale, again inevitably, exhale."
+It is a little bit long, so concentrate while I am reading this to you.

-Now John Ritenbaugh is going to give you John Ritenbaugh's short analysis of what he said.
-"Aion is the ever present and vague immaterial [spirit] realm that our lives are surrounded by and lived in.”
+Now I am going to give you my short analysis of what he said: “Aion is the ever present and vague immaterial spirit realm that our lives are surrounded by and lived in.”

 There is another man also highly regarded, like Trench, and his name is Bengel.
 I believe that he was German.
 Bengel adds this.
 This is the same word, but a lot shorter definition and a little bit more pointed.
 “Aion [course] is the subtle informing spirit of the cosmos or world of men who are living alienated and apart from God.”

-That's a bombshell, because what we are looking at here is what has made you and me what we were before conversion.
+That is a bombshell, because what we are looking at, here, is what has made you and me what we were before conversion.
 “The subtle informing spirit of the cosmos, or world of men, who are living alienated and apart from God.”

 Using Roget's Thesaurus, I came up with some more synonyms that will help you understand this word aion, course, spirit, and so on.
 Listen to this: tendency, thoughts, disposition, character, nature, makeup, bent, slant, frame of mind, attitude, spirit, inclination, mindset, perspective.

-Let's take that and try to understand it this way.
-“Wherein in time past you walked [conducted your life] according to the disposition of this world, . . . according to the character of this world, . . . according to the nature of this world, . . . according to the makeup of this world, . . . according to the bent, . . . according to the slant, . . . according to the frame of mind, . . . according to the attitude, . . . according to the spirit.”
+Let us take that and try to understand it this way.
+“Wherein in time past you walked [conducted your life] according to the disposition of this world, according to the character of this world, according to the nature of this world, according to the makeup of this world, according to the bent, according to the slant, according to the frame of mind, according to the attitude, according to the spirit.”